 Description of 55 Broadway

-55 Broadway is a redevelopment of offices to a residential-led building in St James's, London SW1.
+St James's Park Station building at 55 Broadway is a commercial building awaiting redevelopment from offices to a hotel in St James's, London SW1.

-Transport for London (TfL) has appointed TateHindle as the architect to prepare the planning proposals for the redevelopment of its historic London Underground Headquarters, 55 Broadway.
+Transport for London (TfL) initially appointed TateHindle as the architect to prepare the planning proposals for the redevelopment of its historic London Underground Headquarters, 55 Broadway.